 Before we jump into the actual recipes, if it’s your first time trying out polenta, let me share a couple of tips and facts about it, too.

 Polenta can be made using white cornmeal, but it’s usually cooked using coarse yellow cornmeal.

 There are a few different varieties of polenta for you to choose from.

 These include white polenta, finely ground polenta, coarsely ground polenta, instant polenta, and pre-cooked polenta, which is the one that comes in tubes.

-Polenta can be served in porridge form, but it can be cooled down into a firm block or sheet so it can be used as a base for pies, canapes, and tarts.
+Polenta can be served in porridge form, but it can be cooled down into a firm block or sheet to be used as a base for pies, canapes, and tarts.

-Some recipe variations ask for a finely ground version of yellow cornmeal, and this is when a creamier polenta is required for the dish.
+Some recipe variations ask for a finely ground version of yellow cornmeal, which is when a creamier polenta is required for the dish.

 As for the flavor, people describe it as a corn-flavored porridge unless cooked with flavored liquids.

 Polenta is traditionally cooked with salted water, although some people like to pump up the flavor a bit by using broth or milk.